BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/README.md

 We provide the attenuation and activity voxelized phantoms for a patient therapy with  <sup>177</sup>Lu-DOTATATE.
 The files are in interfile format (*16-bit unsigned integer, \*.i33 for raw data and \*.h33 for the header files*).
 The voxelised phantoms are based on a low-dose CT image of a female patient who underwent <sup>177</sup>Lu-DOTATATE therapy at the Christie NHS Foundation Trust, Manchester, UK.
 Registration and segmentation of the liver, spleen, both kidneys and three tumours was performed by Dr Emma Page at the Christie NHS Foundation Trust, Manchester, UK.
 The images are for a single bed position.
 The patient bed has also been manually segmented to permit its material to be specified in GATE.

-Both the attenuation and activity voxelised phantoms are of size 108x70x90.
-The pixel size is 3.9063 mm and the slice thickness is  4.4196 mm.  <br />
+Both the attenuation and activity voxelised phantoms are of size 108x70x90 voxels.
+The pixel size is 3.9063 x 3.9063 mm<sup>2</sup> and the slice thickness is  4.4196 mm.  <br />

 The attenuation model: patient15_LuDOTATATE_attn.i33 <br />
 The source model: patient15_LuDOTATATE_src.i33